-In recent years, insurance and healthcare organizations have increasingly turned to advanced software resolutions to maintain workloads, sustain profitability and warrant competitiveness within their respective activities.
+In recent years, insurance and healthcare organizations have increasingly turned to advanced software resolutions to maintain workloads, sustain profitability, and warrant competitiveness within their respective activities.
 Although there is a wide array of available options, business intelligence (BI) and business analytics tools (BA) are plausibly the most widely executed data management solutions in healthcare systems.

 Healthcare business intelligence formulates on the data use framework, but in this case, the data in question is patient data gathered through an array of channels.
 With BI in healthcare, institutions are still looking for ways of developing operations and reducing costs, but a greater focus is to enhance patient care.

 While patient care is a fundamental mandate for healthcare BI tools, businesses accessing the market have the potential of clearing a very healthy return on their initial investment.
-There is a developing focus from the government towards a more personalized outline of medical care.
+There is a developing focus from the government toward a more personalized outline of medical care.

 Running a medical practice or hospital is expensive, as resource costs, tools, equipment, and pharmaceuticals add up.
 However, clinical business intelligence tools can help chase these costs down in a medley of different styles.